Social reintegration and rehabilitation of obstetric fistula patients before and after repair in Sub-Saharan Africa: A systematic review

 Keywords:obstetric fistula, recto-vaginal fistula, rehabilitation, social reintegration, vesico-vaginal fistula

-Methods: This is a systematic review involving a search of relevant literature from PubMed, Google scholar, PsychINFO, African Journals Online, Australian Journals Online, and open access journals of international organizations such as WHO, UNFPA, USAID, Engender Health, Fistula Foundation and Fistula Care Plus published between 1978 to date.
+Methods: This is a systematic review involving a search of relevant literature from PubMed, Google scholar, PsychINFO, African Journals Online, Australian Journals Online, and open access journal of international organizations such as WHO, UNFPA, USAID, Engender Health, Fistula Foundation, and Fistula Care Plus published between 1978 to date.
 Of the 46 articles identified, 25 were suitable for achievement of this study’s purpose.

 How to Cite

 Copyright on any research article in the Nepal Journal of Obstetrics and Gynaecology is retained by the author(s).